 It's always a good idea to keep checking in with your partner to make sure that you know what their needs or wants are.
-While it's easier said then done - keeping open and honest communication going will help to make this a lot less stressful for everyone.
+While it's easier said than done - keeping open and honest communication going will help to make this a lot less stressful for everyone.

-Note Taker.
+Note Taker

-Offen when you are stressed, you don't remember everything that is said to you - especially when it involves medical stuff.
-You may be surprised to find that both you and your partner hear different things when you go to Dr's appointments - or that you both miss stuff.
+Often when you are stressed, you don't remember everything that is said to you - especially when it involves medical stuff.
+You may be surprised to find that both you and your partner hear different things when you go to appointments - or that you both miss stuff.

-A great way to support your partner is to take notes during the appointment, or even record it on a smart phone or other device, so that you can refer back to it at another time.
+A great way to support your partner is to take notes during the appointment, or even record the conversation so that you can refer back to it at another time.